lynaghk/zmq-async/README.markdown

 ## Thanks

 Thanks to @brandonbloom for the initial architecture idea, @zachallaun for pair programming/debugging, @ztellman for advice on error handling and all of the non-happy code paths, @puredanger for suggestions about naming and daemonizing the Java threads, @richhickey for the suggestions to explicitly handle all blocking combinations in a matrix, require explicit buffering semantics from consumers, and to accept byte buffers instead of just arrays, and @halgari for requesting multiple message pump pairs to avoid large-data reads from blocking potentially high-priority smaller messages.

+## Other Clojure ZeroMQ libraries

+I looked at several ZeroMQ/Clojure bindings before writing this one: [Zilch](https://github.com/dysinger/zilch), [clj-0MQ](https://github.com/AndreasKostler/clj-0MQ), and [ezmq](https://github.com/tel/ezmq) haven't been updated in the past two years and don't offer much more than a thin layer of Clojure over native Java interop calls.

+After I started work on this library, an [official ZeroMQ Clojure binding](https://github.com/zeromq/cljzmq) was released, but it also seems like just a thin layer of Clojure over [jzmq](https://github.com/zeromq/jzmq) (the underlying ZeroMQ Java binding that zmq-async also uses) and doesn't seem to offer any help to use ZeroMQ sockets concurrently.

+Finally, this library ships with native Linux 64 and OS X 64 compiled bindings to ZeroMQ 3.2.
+As long as you're on x64 Linux or OS X, you don't have to manually compile and install jzmq.
+See the [project.clj](project.clj) for the SHA of the jzmq commit compiled into this library.

 ## TODO (?)